Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 Miami needs a bigger DL class this year due to a bunch of losses from the roster, and only replacing them with 3 DL in the 2018 recruiting class.
 But, there needs to be quality with those numbers, and there’s talent available to fill this need.

 Williams is a 6’5” 215lb edge rusher with burst and skill.
 There is chatter that Williams may be less than solid in his commitment, so that’s something to watch moving forward.
 Daxon is a stocky DT with a good motor and good size at 6’1” 315lbs.
 Muñoz is an under-the-radar player with good size at 6’3” 276lbs.
 He missed the 2017 season with a broken leg, but performed well for Aquinas in the spring, earned an offer at a Mark Richt Football Camp, and committed pretty much on the spot.
 Harvey is a 6’3” 225lb edge rusher who used a strong spring at his new school — Vero Beach — to become the #1 prospect in Florida’s Treasure Coast area.
+And Holley is from the same school where DL coach Jess Simpson spent much of his legendary HSFB coaching career, and has the build and skill to be a solid interior lineman for Miami.

 With more talent needed, let’s look at the targets.

-A top target is Apopka (FL) Wekiva 4-star DT Tyler Davis.
+Another top target is Apopka (FL) Wekiva 4-star DT Tyler Davis.
 Another top prospect, Davis holds nearly 30 offers, and figures to get a ratings bump after a dominant spring camp and combine circuit.
 He’s a bit shorter than you’d like at just 6’0”, but he’s 293lbs and wears it well.
 Davis is a penetrating DT who disrupts plays on a routine basis.
 Miami is still trailing Ohio State and Florida in this recruitment at current.

 Miami is also pursuing a couple of FSU commits who figure to end up at DT in college.
 Lehigh Acres (FL) Senior 4-star DE Quayshon Fuller and Delray Beach (FL) American Heritage — the sister school of the Nesta Silvera, Pat Surtain Jr, Tyson Campbell American Heritage — 4-star DE Mike Morris are both prospects who will grow into DTs at the next level and have Canes offers.
 Both have visited Miami in recent weeks, and the Canes seem to really be making headway with Fuller, but nothing is finalized yet.